d-sandborn/DayOfWaterData2023/README.md

-# Day of *Water* Data 2023
+# Day of [*Water*] Data 2023

-# WORK IN PROGRESS | NOT FOR DISTRIBUTION

-*Resources for participants in the University of Minnesota Day of Data 2023.*

-*Created by Daniel E. Sandborn, [Large Lakes Observatory](https://scse.d.umn.edu/large-lakes-observatory), University of Minnesota Duluth*
+*Resources for participants in the [University of Minnesota Day of Data 2023](https://sites.google.com/umn.edu/umn-day-of-data/home?pli=1).
+Created by Daniel E. Sandborn, [Large Lakes Observatory](https://scse.d.umn.edu/large-lakes-observatory), University of Minnesota Duluth.
+This material is covered by a GNU General Public License v3.*

 > This material accompanies a talk delivered by the author at the UMN Day of Data event in January 2023.
-It relies on Python code to analyze data and create visualizations.
-To run the code detailed below, you have at least two options:
+It relies on Python to analyze data and create visualizations.
+To run the code in this document, you have at least two options:
 > 1. Cut-and-paste code snippets into a Python terminal of choice.
 This may take the form of Spyder, Jupyter, IDLE, etc.
-> 2. Download and run the Jupyter Notebook available on github [here](https://github.com/d-sandborn/DayOfWaterData2023#introduction-to-lake-and-ocean-observation-systems).
+> 2. Download and run the Jupyter Notebook available on Github [here](https://github.com/d-sandborn/DayOfWaterData2023#introduction-to-lake-and-ocean-observation-systems).

-> Note that you'll need the accessory datafiles, which are available on github [here](https://github.com/d-sandborn/DayOfWaterData2023#introduction-to-lake-and-ocean-observation-systems).
+> Note that you'll need the accessory datafiles, which are available on Github [here](https://github.com/d-sandborn/DayOfWaterData2023#introduction-to-lake-and-ocean-observation-systems).

 > If you aren't familiar with Python code, don't worry!
-This material is designed to be accessible regardless of data science experience.
+This material is designed to be accessible regardless of coding experience.

 ```python
 # We begin by importing packages we'll need.